mcneel/developer.rhino3d.com/_guide_topics/rhinopython/what-is-rhinopython.md

 ### What version of Python does Rhino use?

 Rhino uses Python version 2.7.
-To be more specific Rhino uses [IronPython](http://ironpython.net/) which brings together the Python lanugage and [Microsoft's .NET framework](https://en.wikipedia.org/wiki/.NET_Framework).
+To be more specific Rhino uses [IronPython](http://ironpython.net/) which brings together the Python language and [Microsoft's .NET framework](https://en.wikipedia.org/wiki/.NET_Framework).

 ## Where can you use Python in Rhino?